Suraj-NPS/docs-templet/docs/chapter8.md

-# Chapter 8
+# Sample Chapter 8

-This is chapter one.
+This is chapter 8.
 Some text here...

 ### 8.1 Subtopics